armorfret/terraform-aws-acm-certificate/README.md

 # License

-terraform-linode-algo is released under the MIT License.
+terraform-aws-acm-certificate is released under the MIT License.
 See the bundled LICENSE file for details.